Code-Institute-Org/postgres-migration-tool/README.md

 Ensure that the URLs are copied correctly.
 Reel2Reel will throw an error if the URL doesn't start with `postgres://`.
 Make sure that you run the process as soon as you copy the Heroku `DATABASE_URL`.
 Heroku periodically rotates the credentials, which means an old `DATABASE_URL` may not work.

+## FAQs

+*Can I use this with VSCode?*

+Yes, but we'd really prefer you to use it with Gitpod.
+This repo has the latest versions of the Postgres tools installed to ensure compatibility with Heroku and Render/ElephantSQL.
+We like VSCode too, but just this once, please use Gitpod.

+*I'm a power user.
+Is there an easier way to use this?*

+Absolutely.
+You can supply the URLs as arguments like so:

+`python3 reel2reel.py <Heroku URL> <Render URL>`

+*What does it actually do?*

+1. Connects to Heroku and dumps the database to a local `dump.sql` file
+2. Modifies the `dump.sql` file so that it contains the database name and username for the new database
+3. Runs the modified `dump.sql` file against the specified Render/ElephantSQL database

+Feel free to examine the code and see if you understand how it works.

 ## Reel2Reel??

 Because we like to <a href="https://www.youtube.com/watch?v=vuo8kD5zF5I" target="_blank">move it, move it.</a>